 TT Hotels has 13 locations throughout Turkey, several of which offer family-friendly all-inclusive accommodations.
 TUI Magic Life Waterworld Hotel in Antalya is of particular interest.
 Each property features expansive water play areas complete with multiple swimming pools, splash pads and waterslides, in addition to a number of other amenities designed for family enjoyment.
 Options may include kids’ clubs, live shows, outdoor theaters and more, depending on location.
 Restaurants offer both international and local Turkish cuisine, and of course, most feature Turkish baths and spa facilities for the grown-ups.

-True all-inclusives — especially those that allow children — are uncommon in the South Pacific, but The Brando, which is located about 30 miles northeast of Tahiti, offers just that.
+True all-inclusives—especially those that allow children—are uncommon in the South Pacific, but The Brando, which is located about 30 miles northeast of Tahiti, offers just that.
 The small resort is composed of a few dozen spacious villas, all of which can accommodate families with children, and several dining venues.
 Though there is no dedicated kids’ club, there are numerous activity options including a library and “explorer” center with onsite research scientists, water sports, a tennis court and use of bicycles (children’s bikes available).
 Every villa has a large outdoor bathtub and some have their own plunge pools.
-Daily excursions and spa treatments are even included.
+Daily excursions and spa treatments are included.